planetarium/UniLibplanet/docs/scoreboard.md

 # Scoreboard

-So far, all we have done is write an encoded `int` value at some `Address`, namely the user's `Address`, on a blockchain.
-As a node only knows about its own address, if we would want to see the states stored at other node's `Address`, we need to keep track of it somehow.
+So far, all we have done is write an encoded `int` value to some `Address`, namely the user's `Address`, on a blockchain.
+As a node only knows about its own `Address`, if we would want to see the states stored at some other node's `Address`, we need to keep track of it somehow.
 Although every blockchain keeps a complete historical data, scouring the entire blockchain would be very inefficient.
 Hence, in this section, we create